esseks/monicelli/README.md

 Language overview
 =================

+The original specification can be found in `Specification.txt`, and was initially conceived by my colleagues and dear friends Alessandro Barenghi, Michele Tartara and Nicola Vitucci, to whom goes my gratitude.

-The original specification can be found in `Specification.txt`, which unfortunately is not complete.
-This project is an ongoing effort to implement it, which means filling gaps and ambiguities.
-This file only documents usable features of the language.
+Unfortunately, their proposal was meant to be a joke and is not complete.
+This project is an ongoing effort to produce a rigorous specification for the language and implement a compiler, which implies filling gaps and ambiguities with sensible choices.

 Statements have no terminator, i.e. no semicolon `;` or the like.
 A single statement can be split across multiple lines and multiple statements can be